 The Down Sweater, on the other hand, can keep you warm for decades.

-These jackets aren’t manufactured with sophisticated breathable fabric.
-Also since they lack pit zips, I recommend skipping them if breathability is one of your requirements.
+These jackets aren’t manufactured with a sophisticated breathable fabric.
+Also, since they lack pit zips, I recommend skipping them if breathability is one of your requirements.

 If the jacket is not breathable, things will get sticky around the collar quite quickly.

-When this occurs, both your base layer and mid-layer might become drenched with perspiration, which is not only uncomfortable but can potentially lead to hypothermia in severe situations.
+When this occurs, both your base layer and mid-layer might become drenched with perspiration, which is not only uncomfortable but can potentially lead to hypothermia in difficult situations.

 In general, there is a trade-off between warmth, weatherproofing, and breathability.